csutora/csutora/README.md

 I'm Marton,

 currently studying CS at BME, but I'm also interested in fields such as Bioengineering and Nuclear Physics, and you can find me in the [Effective Altruism](https://www.effectivealtruism.org/) community as well.
-Concerned by AGI alignment and the general disregard of safety in the field by big corporations, I hope to have an impact in this area.
+Concerned by AGI alignment and the general disregard of safety in the field by corporations, I hope to have an impact in this area.
 Below I've listed my current software-related projects, knowledge, and at the bottom you can find some of my contact options.
 Have a nice day!